gavinksong/cs162-group/doc/project1.md

 ### Algorithms

 ##### Resetting the base priority
 The base priority of the current thread can be set through `thread_set_priority()`.
-The thread's new effective priority becomes the max of the updated base priority and the priority of any held locks.
+The thread's new effective priority becomes the max of the updated base priority and the priority of any held locks (keep reading).
 If this value is lower than the old priority value, the thread defensively calls `thread_yield()`.

+We can obviously avoid computing an actual max most of the time, but I won't detail the step-by-steps here.

 ##### Choosing the next thread to run
 We will modify `next_thread_to_run()` to use `list_max()` instead of `list_pop_front()` to find the next thread to run.
 After being chosen, the thread will be popped off of the ready list with `list_remove()`.